Frequently Asked Questions

 Membership is free if you live in the South Waikato District.
 Those outside the area boundaries may join for a yearly subscription of $42.00.
 Replacement cards cost $3.00.

 Can I join online?

-If you do not have your library card, you must provide ID (e.g. driver's licence/passport).
+- If you don't have a library card, you must provide ID.

 How many books can I take out?